 The Issuer is closely monitoring the potential continued effects and impacts of the COVID-19 pandemic, which continues to be a rapidly evolving situation.
 Uncertainty remains as to the full impacts of the COVID-19 pandemic on the global economy, financial markets, and the Issuer, including on the Issuer's financial results, regulatory capital and liquidity ratios and ability to meet regulatory and other requirements.
 The ultimate impacts will depend on future developments that are highly uncertain and cannot be predicted, including the scope, severity, duration and additional subsequent waves of the COVID-19 pandemic, as well as the effectiveness of actions and measures taken by government, monetary and regulatory authorities and other third parties.
-Despite recent positive trial results, the ongoing evolution of the development and distribution of an effective vaccine also continues to raise uncertainty.
+The ongoing evolution of the development and distribution of vaccines also continues to raise uncertainty.
 With respect to client relief programs, the Issuer may face challenges, including increased risk of client disputes, litigation, government and regulatory scrutiny as a result of the effects of the COVID-19 pandemic on market and economic conditions and actions government authorities take in response to those conditions.
 The Issuer may also face increased operational and reputational risk and financial losses, including higher credit losses amongst other things, depending on the effectiveness of these client relief programs for the Issuer's individual, small business, commercial and corporate clients.
 The effectiveness of these programs will depend on the duration and scale of the COVID-19 pandemic and will differ by region and industry, with varying degrees of benefit to the Issuer's clients.

 The COVID-19 pandemic has and may continue to result in disruptions to some of the Issuer's clients and the way in which the Issuer conducts its business, including the closure of certain branches, prolonged duration of staff working from home, and changes to the Issuer's operations due to higher volumes of client requests, as well as disruptions to key suppliers of its goods and services.
 These factors have adversely impacted, and may continue to adversely impact, the Issuer's business operations and the quality and continuity of service to clients.
-To date, the Issuer has taken proactive measures through its business continuity plans to adapt to the ongoing work from home arrangements, carefully planning the return to premise for some of the Issuer's employees, and the Issuer's ability to serve clients.
+To date, the Issuer has taken proactive measures through its business continuity plans to adapt to the ongoing work from home arrangements, carefully planning the return to premise for some of the Issuer's employees, and the Issuer's crisis management teams have increased their efforts to preserve the well-being of the Issuer's employees and the Issuer's ability to serve clients.
 Additionally, various temporary relief programs beyond the available government programs were launched to further support the Issuer's clients in financial need.
-For more information on the Issuer's relief programs, refer to the Relief programs section on pages 20 to 21 of the Issuer's 2020 Annual Report incorporated by reference in the Base Prospectus.
+For more information on the Issuer's relief programs, refer to the Relief programs section of the Second Quarter 2021 MD&A incorporated by reference in the Registration Document.